 This course focuses on the theoretical foundations of teaching, learning innovations, and the multifaceted role of a nurse educator in multiple settings.
-Expectations of a leader in nursing education are explored.
+Expectations of a nursing education explored.
 Pre or Co requisite (s): NURS 5100; NURS 5200

 NURS 6200 - Analysis of System Performance (2-0-2)